thomasallanhouse/thomasallanhouse.github.io/posts/seasonality-and-immunity.rst

 R - \beta(t) S I \, , \quad\ \dot{I} = \beta(t) S I - \gamma I \, , \quad
 \dot{R} = \gamma I - \omega R \, .\]` This models a system where individuals move
-from susceptible to infections upon contact with other infectious individuals, then recover, and after that immunity wanes and they become infectious again.
+from susceptible to infections upon contact with other infectious individuals, then recover, and after that immunity wanes and they become susceptible again.
 The rate :raw-html:`\(\beta(t)\)` depending on time is supposed to capture different exogenous events: schools opening and closing; new vaccines; new variants; policy changes; and all sorts of other complexity.
 If you want to